Debbi Viger, RDH, BHS

 With all expecting patients, take a few moments to discuss...

-Getting ready for the New Year gives us time to pause and re-examine the values we hold to be true and to decide on our upcoming path for career and life.
+Getting ready for the New Year gives us time to pause and reexamine the values we hold to be true and to decide on our upcoming path for career and life.
 Dental hygiene has allowed us many truly exceptional opportunities for personal growth and, hopefully, financial stability.
-We are all well-versed in multiple areas of prevention, including not just...
+We are all well-versed in multiple areas of prevention, not only in...

 Botox Isn’t Just for Wrinkles Anymore: A Hygienist’s Experience with TMJ Treatment